DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S3/DC Motor FeatherWing/README.md

 ![Motor_FeatherWing](https://github.com/user-attachments/assets/c5faf3c9-ce86-4347-8d9f-8b8e53042343)

 ### Wiring:
+- Feather must be powered separately from the Featherwing, either with a USB cable or 3.7V LiPo
 - For motors that require more than 3.3V or 500ma load a dedicated motor driver must be used.
 - The Adafruit Motor Featherwing is excellent but also overkill since only 1 motor is used here (it can run up to 4).